All Episodes

 How about that?

-Just be different, just be a little bit different.
+Just be a little bit different.

-But this is this is what they're worried about.
+But this is what they're worried about.

-Uh Marco Rubio uh looks young, looks fresh faced.
+Marco Rubio looks young, looks fresh-faced.

-Hillary is old, tired, leaden, going nowhere, and they're worried, and that's why they're pulling this stuff uh so early in the process.
+And that's why they're pulling this stuff so early in the process.

-This is the mythmaking.
+This is the myth-making.

-This is the Clinton mythmaking.
+This is the Clinton myth-making.

-Bill Clinton uh that's right.
+Bill Clinton, that's right.

-I mean, Bill Bill Clinton, it's like reverse, you know, stains on Monica's dress are like reverse kryptonite to him.
+I mean, Bill Clinton, it's like reverse, you know, stains on Monica's dress are like reverse kryptonite to him.

 Hillary is a flop.